Lyle Waggoner: Career

 Waggoner also appeared in several TV movies and minor motion pictures during the 1970s and 1980s, often cast for "hunk" appeal.
 He made guest appearances on numerous television series including Charlie's Angels, The San Pedro Beach Bums, Happy Days, Mork & Mindy, The Golden Girls, Ellen, and most recently The War at Home.
 Waggoner also played at least three roles on The Love Boat, Fantasy Island, and Murder, She Wrote throughout their respective runs.

 In 1979, while working on Wonder Woman, Waggoner discovered that the motorhome he was using during the production was rented by the studio from a nearby resident.
 Waggoner soon bought a fleet of motor homes at $50,000 apiece, renting them out to Hollywood productions for $400-$500 per week.
 Soon after he founded Star Waggons, a company that leased customized location trailers for use by the entertainment industry.
 He also started Zio Studio Services, the rental arm of Star Waggons.
 On September 1, 2021, Star Waggons and Zio Studio Services were sold to Hudson Pacific Properties for $222 million.
 Waggoner's sons, Jason and Beau, will continue to run these businesses for Hudson Pacific Properties.
 Waggoner retired from full-time acting to run Star Waggons, but made occasional appearances, often parodying his earlier image (The Naked Truth, That '70s Show, and Return to the Batcave).

 In 1990, Waggoner co-produced and appeared in a consumer-product show called Consumer America with co-host Shawn Bruner.
 The series featured novel national products from self-help to home goods and lasted for about two seasons.

 In 1993, Waggoner was the host of an infomercial, "Let's Talk With Lyle Waggoner", which advertised "Y-Bron", supposedly a natural product that would cure male impotence.
-Scottsdale, Arizona based Twin Star was later fined $1.5 million for unsubstantiated claims about Y-Bron.
+The Scottsdale, Arizona-based Twin Star was later fined $1.5 million for unsubstantiated claims about Y-Bron.